HoyteKashif/Monopoly/README.txt

 [Checkout]
 https://bytes.com/topic/java/insights

+[FIX]
+-- Player purchasing already owned property is not handled properly -- Player wealth is Calculated without the collective price of the buildings owned by this player

 [TODO]
--- implement Chance card selection
+-- Implement Chance card selection

--- implement Community Chest card selection
+-- Implement Community Chest card selection

--- implement House Purchasing

--- implement Hotel Purchasing
+-- Implement Hotel Purchasing

--- check for any additional rules when the user roles doubles
+-- Check for any additional rules when the user roles doubles

--- make it so that if the player throws doubles three times in succession, they go immediately to JAIL
+-- Make it so that if the player throws doubles three times in succession, they go immediately to JAIL

--- determine the order of the players by randomly rolling the dice then putting the players in order from highest to lowest value
+-- Determine the order of the players by randomly rolling the dice then putting the players in order from highest to lowest value

--- if a player lands on a property and they do not wish to purchase it allow their to be an auction.
+-- If a player lands on a property and they do not wish to purchase it allow their to be an auction.
 Bank sells the property to the highest bidder.
 Bidding may start at any price.